Chapter 04

 Contemporary: modern and experimental compositions that explore new forms and styles.

-Popular and cinematic: arrangements of popular music, film soundtracks, and musical theater music.
+Popular and cinematic: arrangements of popular music, film soundtracks, and musical theatre music.

 Functions and events:

-Concerts: They take place in theaters, concert halls and, sometimes, outdoors.
+Concerts: these take place in theatres, concert halls and sometimes outdoors.

 Recordings: they participate in the recording of albums, soundtracks and other audiovisual projects.